WiseLibs/wise-river/README.md

 // => "this is foo!"
 ```

+The `.map()` method also doubles as a stereotypical `flatMap()`.
+If the `callback` returns an HonestStream, its values will be forwarded to the stream returned by this method.

 ### .forEach([*concurrency*], *callback*) -> *stream*

 Similar to [`.map()`](#mapconcurrency-callback---stream), except the stream's data will not be changed.
 If the callback returns a promise, it will still be awaited, but it will not determine the data that is passed to the destination stream.
 This method is primarily used for side effects.